What can male discharge from an STI look like?

 Trichomonas is a different beast from the mangy microbes listed above.
 Unsatisfied with fitting in, this infection is caused by a parasite rather than a bacteria.
 However, like the above infections, the protozoans infect the urinary tract, causing similar symptoms, including discharge.

 However, the discharge created by this infection is unique.
 It tends to be white, thin in consistency, and slightly watery.
-A distinctive “fishy” smell often accompanies it.
+A distinctive “fishy” smell may accompany it.
+Remember that any discharge, including that of trichomonas may be in very small amounts.

 Mycoplasma

 This bacterial infection is less common than Chlamydia or Gonorrhoea but causes many of the same symptoms.
-As such, the discharge caused by Mycoplasma can resemble both that of Chlamydia and Gonorrhoea.
+As such, the discharge caused by Mycoplasma can resemble both that of Chlamydia and Gonorrhoea, but it typically scarcer in quantity.

 Ureaplasma